Integralist/Blog-Posts/Build a site with Ruby and Sinatra.md

 end
 ```

-…this would display on the page the result of adding `a` to `b`.
-So if I went to the URL `http://localhost:4567/add/2/2` then this would display `4` as that would be the result of `2 + 2` which was the two paths I specified within the URL.
+…this would display on the page the result of adding `a` and `b` together.
+So if I went to the URL `http://localhost:4567/add/2/2` then this would display `4` as that would be the result of `2 + 2` (which was the two parameters I specified within the URL).

 ###Loading templates